learn-co-curriculum/react-modular-code/README.md

 ## Modularizing React Code

-React makes the modularization of code easy by introducing the component structure.
+React makes use of JavaScript's component structure, which we haven't been introduced to yet.
+Components make the modularization of code easier.
+It looks something like this:

 ```js
 class Hogwarts extends React.Component {